 - The local Quaker community makes cheese famous throughout Costa Rica, and you can visit the factory

-- Visit a coffee plantation: Don Juan’s is a small family business, with bilingual and knowledgeable guides.
-See the whole process, and the infrastructure that the coffee industry created - creating the wealth which built the San José theatre.
-There’s also a tasting at the end, and a free sample to take home
+- Visit a coffee plantation with bilingual and knowledgeable guides.
+See the whole process, gain an insight into the coffee industry, enjoy a tasting, and you get a free sample to take home

 Activities on site or nearby include: